 North Yorkshire Police recognise that there are legitimate times when North Yorkshire Police Personnel will need to be absent in order to facilitate certain non work commitments.
 These procedures have been provided so that managers and North Yorkshire Police Personnel have guidance over what an individual can reasonably expect, whilst still maintaining high service delivery […]

 Take a look at our key policy documents.

-PURPOSE Eligible police officers and police staff are entitled to take paid leave when a child is newly placed for adoption.
+Eligible police officers and police staff are entitled to take paid leave when a child is newly placed for adoption.
 Within the context of this procedure a ‘child’ is a person under the age of 18 years.
 The principles underpinning these procedures can be found in the Working Arrangements and Flexibility Policy.
-Adoption leave […]
+Adoption leave and […]

 The purpose of this policy is to outline North Yorkshire Police’s (NYP) position on alcohol and substance misuse as part of NYP’s commitment to the provision of a safe, healthy and productive working environment.
 This policy covers all Police Officers (regardless of rank or grade) including probationers, all Police Staff including those on temporary contracts, volunteers and members of the Special Constabulary.

 General Provisions The annual leave year runs from the 1st April to the 31st March the following year.
 The provisions relating to entitlement of annual leave are: All ranks of Police Officers being in accordance with Police Regulations Police Staff being in accordance with the North Yorkshire Police (NYP) Staff Council handbook.
 Annual leave entitlement […]

 National ANPR Standards for Policing (NASP) describe the standards that are required to be met for the development and use of ANPR systems by law enforcement agencies (LEAs).